 - Rolling cart injuries (when the cart carrying drinks and snacks strikes a passenger);

 - Slip and fall injuries; and

 While many of these injuries are minor, leaving a person with insignificant bumps and bruises that are quickly forgotten about, the injuries can be serious.
 Indeed, a piece of luggage falling on a person’s head could cause a head or brain injury, spilled hot liquid could lead to serious burns, and other accident types may lead to back or neck injuries, fractures, and sprains and strains.
 Further, the above list is not inclusive.

 If you have been injured while on a flight, you may be able to bring forth a claim against the airline in order to recover compensation for the value of your injuries.
 In order to do this, here are a few things to keep in mind–

 - Airlines are common carriers.
 The first thing to note is that airlines arecommon carriers, which means that they have a heightened duty of care to those they serve.
 This may mean that providing negligence is easier to do, as the ordinary standard of care does not apply.

 - Airlines cannot be held liable for unforeseeable and unpreventable events.
-When certain events occurs that an airline cannot predict, they cannot be held liable for damages that result.
-For example, turbulence on a airplane are not always avoidable.
+When certain events occur that an airline cannot predict, they cannot be held liable for damages that result.
+For example, turbulence on an airplane is not always avoidable.
 If a plane was experiencing turbulence, and a passenger who was advised to stay buckled in their seat went to the bathroom and fell along the way, the airline is not liable for the resulting damages.

 - Rules may be different for international flights.
 If you were harmed on an international flight, you should meet with an attorney immediately, as where the flight originated and landed may determine jurisdiction for your case.
 Further, your damages amount could be limited.